 Motility clinic appointments are available in Federal Way and at the main campus in Seattle.
 All procedures and tests are done in Seattle.

-If you would like a referral to the Motility Program, talk with your gastroenterology provider, or have your primary care provider call Dr. Ambartsumyan.
+If you would like a referral to the Motility Program, talk with your gastroenterology provider or primary care provider.